 The National Water Act provides for the equitable allocation of water for beneficial use, sustainable water resource management and the protection of the quality of water resources.
 The Act establishes water management procedures and protects water resources through the licensing of various uses of water.
 It also includes provisions for pollution prevention, remediation requirements and emergency incidents.
-The Department of Water Affairs and Forestry is currently implementing a Waste Discharge Charge System, which may have a significant impact on operational costs in the next three to five years.
+The Department of Water and Environmental Affairs is currently implementing a Waste Discharge Charge System, which may have a significant impact on operational costs in the next three to five years.

 A significant part of our operations, including mining, chemical processing and others, require use of large volumes of water.
 South Africa is generally an arid country and prolonged periods of drought or significant changes to current water laws could increase the cost of our water supplies or otherwise impact our operations.
-In this regard, the Department of Water Affairs and Forestry is implementing a Pricing Strategy aimed at allocating the appropriate price for the use of water, which may have a significant impact on operational costs.
-Further initiatives in this regard include the National Water Resource Strategy (which is due to be updated in 2009) and the National Water Resource Allocation Strategy, aiming to ensure the equitable distribution of water.
-The Department of Water Affairs and Forestry is also progressing towards establishing a state owned water resources infrastructure agency that will finance and implement all future national water infrastructure schemes.
+In this regard, the Department of Water and Environmental Affairs is implementing a Pricing Strategy aimed at allocating the appropriate price for the use of water, which may have a significant impact on operational costs.
+Further initiatives in this regard include the Water Resource for Growth and Development Framework (intended to inform the revision of the National Water Resources Strategy, which is due to be updated in 2009 and which will capture the overall approach to water management in South Africa, and the National Water Resource Allocation Strategy, aiming to ensure the equitable distribution of water.
+The Department of Water and Environmental Affairs is also progressing towards establishing a state owned water resources infrastructure agency that will finance and implement all future national water infrastructure schemes.